Krystian22FrontEnd/Rock-Paper-Scissors/README.md

 ## Really simple and fun to play game.

-###  For now only avalaible to play in console.log!
+###  Avalaible to play but withiout any styling yet!